CSC510/BadSmells/README.md

     2.large issues number with same events:
         events: 1, issues: 41, percentage: 60.3%

 ####10.
 Unusual commits number in a specific time
+Usually we think that the number of commits should be distributed evenly during one project.
+If during a certain period, there are too many commits, or just one or two commits, it could indicate that the period of time is too busy, or the period of time was not used efficiently.

+####Result
 We group the commits number in a week order and generated the graph as follows :[commitsPersondector](/detector/commitsPersonDetector.py)

 *Project 1*